Single Specimen Species

 - Godzilla and other more traditional kaiju sometimes are shown to have offspring, so they're right out.
 However, the viewers see no indication of a Gojiru population from which it might have sprang.
 The known Godzilla population is this-Godzilla (1954), Godzilla (Showa), Minya, Godzilla (Heisei), Godzilla Junior, Godzilla Millennium, Godzilla SOS, and Final Wars Godzilla.
 However, thanks to Canon Discontinuity, it's hard to tell if there are any others or of what relation they all are to one another in the first place.

 - In the 2014 remake, he is made to be the last survivor of a race of alpha predators.

 - King Kong:

-- Star Wars: The Sarlacc and the Space Worm, prior to the somewhat dubious explanation for each in the Extended Universe novels and books.
+- Star Wars: The Sarlacc and the Exogorth (Space Worm), prior to the somewhat dubious explanation for each in the Extended Universe novels and books.

 - Subverted in Rodan.
 The eponymous mutated Pteranodons are shown to be a breeding pair.

 - Averted with the Gyaos.
 They can reproduce asexually and are soon able to attack in large swarms.

 - Likewise, subverted with Gamera himself.
 At first glace, it seems that he's the only one of his species.
 Then, during Awakening of Irys, we see that there were thousands of Gamera that existed before him, but were all killed out leaving him to be the last of his kind.

 - Gonzo from The Muppets was this for a while before being revealed as an alien, since he himself didn't even know what he was.
 Invariable he was referred to as something like "a whatever he is".

 - In Muppet Babies, he's often classified as a "weirdo".

 - The Watcher In the Water in The Lord of the Rings.
 (Probably Tom Bombadil too.)